Live music, food, & Appalachian heritage crafts

 September 27 & 28, 2025, 10 AM to 4 PM

 The John Roger Simon Sorghum Festival is back - and is always the last full weekend in September!!
 After running for 37 straight years, the festival was thought to be permanently retired in 2018 as an inevitable consequence of its aging organizers.
-The story of this beloved event, however, took a surprising turn when the non-profit Arc of Appalachia and John Roger Simon collaborated to bring it back to life in 2022.
+However, the story of this beloved event took a surprising turn when the non-profit Arc of Appalachia and John Roger Simon collaborated to bring it back to life in 2022.
 This year will be its 41st run!

 Admission: Parking and Admission are free.